 - Lack of postoperative care/support

-If any of these has happened to you or your loved one, you would need a medical negligence expert to assist you in bringing successful claims.
-Whether you were mistreated in a private hospital or would need assistance in suing the NHS, our spinal injury solicitors UK can help you.
+If any of these has happened to you or your loved one, you would need a medical negligence expert to assist you with your claims.
+Whether you are considering suing the NHS or a private practice for negligence, our spinal injury solicitors can help you.
 We will bring your claim for compensation on a No win No Fee Basis.

 How to make a spinal injury claim?